kim2-d2/CAS-ADS/M3/readme.md

 - Clustering with K-means and Gaussian mixtures
 - Artificial Neural networks as general fitters, fully connected nets used to classify the fashion-MNIST dataset
 - Scikit-learn and clustering maps, Q&A

+## Project
+Train and  apply at least two models presented in the Module to dataset (Voting reports)